phuu/mesh/README.md

 ## Good to know

-- Multiple sources on the same page *will* conflict.
+- Multiple sources with the same name on the same page *will* conflict.
 - You cannot currently make an element both a source and a target.
 This is planned, but introduces a whole heap of complexity.
 - You can double click on a source to reset it.